P-371/ASDML.NET.Legacy/SPEC.md

 window.Height = 600;
 ```

 In ASDML, *properties* start with a period character. *Property* names must be *simple text literal*s.
-Values follow property names after a whitespace character.
+Property names are followed by the property value.
 The `window` object looks like this in ASDML:

 ``` asdml
 Window {